Leonard Morse

-Leonard Jack Morse (born 1929, Worcester, Massachusetts), a professor of clinical medicine at University of Massachusetts Medical School, is a former commissioner of public health for the city of Worcester.
+Leonard Jack Morse (1929 – December 12, 2025) was an American academic who was a professor of clinical medicine at University of Massachusetts Medical School, and a commissioner of public health for the city of Worcester.
 After the September 11 attacks in 2001, Morse came back from retirement to work on the town's bioterrorism plan at the request of the then-city manager.
 He also served as a president of the Worcester District Medical Society and the Massachusetts Medical Society in the past.
 He once served as chief of staff at St. Vincent Hospital, Worcester.

 Morse stepped into national fame for investigation of a 1969 outbreak of hepatitis A among the College of the Holy Cross football team members that forced the season closure after the team played just two games.

 Early life

 Morse received his high school education in Worcester, Massachusetts, at Athol High School.
 He was later accepted at the University of Maryland School of Medicine, from which he graduated in 1955.
-Morse did his residency at Saint Vincent Hospital in Worcester, where he remains as faculty.
+Morse did his residency at Saint Vincent Hospital in Worcester, where he remained as faculty.